 What recipes should I make with roasted poblano peppers?

 The sky’s the limit!
-I’ve used them in AMAZING grilled cheeses (recipe coming soon!) and love them in tacos.
+I’ve used them in amazing grilled cheeses (any grilled cheese will do, but this sourdough havarti grilled cheese with peppers and onions specifically) and love them in tacos.
 Speaking of, strips of roasted poblanos would be the perfect addition to grilled carne asada tacos or a hearty southwestern frittata with potato and beef.

 - For simplicity’s sake, the recipe as written below is for one poblano pepper.
 It can easily be increased for multiple peppers.
 Unused roasted poblano pepper portions can be refrigerated for several days.

 Learn how to roast poblano peppers in the oven (psst -- it's not hard!).
 Just a little bit of olive oil and a baking sheet are all you need to make roasted peppers year-round and in any kind of stove.

 Preheat oven to 425°F. Rub all sides of the poblano pepper generously with oil and place on a baking sheet.